sbt/sbt-native-packager/src/sphinx/formats/windows.rst

           AddDirectoryToPath("bin"))
     )

 All file references should line up exactly with those found in the ``mappings in Windows`` configuration.
-When generating an MSI, the plugin will first create a directory using all the ``mappings in Windows`` and configure this for inclusion in a ``cab`` file.
+When generating a MSI, the plugin will first create a directory using all the ``mappings in Windows`` and configure this for inclusion in a ``cab`` file.
 If you'd like to add files to include, these must *first* be added to the mappings, and then to a feature.
 For example, if we complete the above setting to include file mappings, we'd have the following: